ZacharyBohn/state-view-pattern/README.md

 This represents the state for a page.
 It holds variables, updates listeners, and responds to events.
 Events can be used as an interface between UI and state.
-For example, when a submit button is tapped, then a SubmitButtonTappedEvent can be created, then the state can add logic to respond to that event speficially, intead of the submit button updating the state directly.
+For example, when a submit button is tapped, then a SubmitButtonTappedEvent can be created, then the state can add logic to respond to that event speficially, instead of the submit button updating the state directly.

 BuildContext is passed into the state provider to provide the state provider the ability to show dialogs, and navigate as necessary.